LenonAnthony/image-extractor/image_extractor/README.md

 # Image Extractor

-Extracts text from images using LLMs, like OpenAI gpt-4o and Gemini Flash.
+Extracts text from images using LLMs, like OpenAI gpt-4o, Gemini Flash, Claude and so on.

 You can either convert the images sequentially or in batches using a simple command line tool.